William Ewart Gladstone: Chancellor of the Exchequer (1859–1866)

-In 1860 Gladstone intended to abolish the duty on paper—a controversial policy—because the duty traditionally inflated the cost of publishing and hindered the dissemination of radical working-class ideas.
-Although Palmerston supported continuation of the duty, using it and income tax revenue to buy arms, a majority of his Cabinet supported Gladstone.
-The Bill to abolish duties on paper narrowly passed Commons but was rejected by the House of Lords.
-No money bill had been rejected by Lords for over 200 years, and a furore arose over this vote.
-The next year, Gladstone included the abolition of paper duty in a consolidated Finance Bill (the first ever) to force the Lords to accept it, and accept it they did.
+In 1860 Gladstone intended to abolish the duty on paper – a controversial policy – because the duty traditionally inflated the cost of publishing and hindered the dissemination of radical working-class ideas.
+Although Palmerston supported the continuation of the duty, using it and income tax revenue to buy arms, a majority of his Cabinet supported Gladstone.
+The Bill to abolish duties on paper narrowly passed the Commons but was rejected by the House of Lords.
+No money bill had been rejected by the Lords for more than 200 years, and a furore arose over this vote.
+The next year, Gladstone included the abolition of paper duty in a consolidated Finance Bill (the first ever) to force the Lords to accept it and accept it they did.
 The proposal in the Commons of one bill only per session for the national finances was a precedent uniformly followed from that date until 1910, and it has been ever since the rule.

 Gladstone steadily reduced Income tax over the course of his tenure as Chancellor.
 In 1861 the tax was reduced to ninepence (£0–0s–9d), in 1863 to sevenpence, in 1864 to fivepence and in 1865 to fourpence.
 Gladstone believed that government was extravagant and wasteful with taxpayers' money and so sought to let money "fructify in the pockets of the people" by keeping taxation levels down through "peace and retrenchment".
 In 1859 he wrote to his brother, who was a member of the Financial Reform Association at Liverpool: "Economy is the first and great article (economy such as I understand it) in my financial creed.
 The controversy between direct and indirect taxation holds a minor, though important place".
 He wrote to his wife on 14 January 1860: "I am certain, from experience, of the immense advantage of strict account-keeping in early life.
 It is just like learning the grammar then, which when once learned need not be referred to afterwards".

-Due to his actions as Chancellor, Gladstone earned the reputation as the liberator of British trade and the working man's breakfast table, the man responsible for the emancipation of the popular press from "taxes upon knowledge" and for placing a duty on the succession of the estates of the rich.
+Because of his actions as Chancellor, Gladstone earned the reputation as the liberator of British trade and the working man's breakfast table, the man responsible for the emancipation of the popular press from "taxes upon knowledge" and for placing a duty on the succession of the estates of the rich.
 Gladstone's popularity rested on his taxation policies which meant to his supporters balance, social equity and political justice.
 The most significant expression of working-class opinion was at Northumberland in 1862 when Gladstone visited.
 George Holyoake recalled in 1865: